 Ha, good for that.

-Good for Weisman.
+Good for Weissman.

-You know, the man that you know we keep hearing has such, you know, incredible integrity.
+You know, the man that, you know, we keep hearing has such, you know, incredible integrity.

 What do we do about him?

-Well, I only see Democrats that he appointed, and Hillary donors and Obama donors and DNC donors, no Trump supporters.
+Well, I only see Democrats that he appointed and Hillary donors and Obama donors and DNC donors, no Trump supporters.

 Then you got anti-Trump people like Peter Strzok and Lisa Page.

-And Comey in his draft saying that foreign entities got a hold of Hillary's, you know, top secret, classified and special access program information.
+And then you got Comey working with Peter Strzok and Comey in his draft saying that foreign entities got to hold of Hillary's top secret, classified, and special access program information.

-I'm talking in the third person, like I'm not here.
+I'm talking in the third person like I'm not here.

-Um but if the but if it's that corrupt, we've got a problem.
+But if it's that corrupt, we've got a problem.

 Why would you appoint anybody that has political prejudice, the likes of which we're seeing here?